TeamRizu/outfox-wikijs/dev/outfoxonline.md

 ## Implementation

 For theme creators, you don't actually have to do anything to make OutFox Online work in your theme.
+All you need is your theme being able to either load [ScreenProfileLoad]() or [ScreenSelectProfile]() for login.
+The engine takes care of the rest.

 The system runs entire in the engine and takes care of profile loading, score saving and profile syncing for you.
 All of these actions are reported on the screen via an overlay in a new layer in ScreenSystemLayer called `ScreenSystemLayer ofonline.lua`.

 ![ofonlineoverlaystatusdemo.png](/dev/ofonlineoverlaystatusdemo.png){.align-center}